 In their conversations with American officials, Arab leaders refer to Iran as “a snake”, “evil” and “an octopus whose tentacles need to be severed” - presumably they are far more cautious in their labelling of Israel when talking to US diplomats.

-Andoni concludes that the leaked cables “will further erode the image of Arab leaders in Arab public opinion and make it more difficult for them to publicly advocate a war against Iran,” and that “even if some of the fears expressed by Arab leaders are shared by segments of the Arab people, any official Arab attempt, beyond the closed doors of meetings with US officials, to make Iran, rather than Israel, the enemy will backfire.”Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Andoni concludes that the leaked cables “will further erode the image of Arab leaders in Arab public opinion and make it more difficult for them to publicly advocate a war against Iran,” and that “even if some of the fears expressed by Arab leaders are shared by segments of the Arab people, any official Arab attempt, beyond the closed doors of meetings with US officials, to make Iran, rather than Israel, the enemy will backfire.”Liz Cox Barrett is a writer at CJR.